dujanhung/json-validator/doc.md

 specify array flags.

 - `allow_multiple` : allows the array to have multiple elements.
-- *omitted flag* : restricts the array to follow as is.
+- `strict` : restricts the array to follow as is.

 ___